An Empirical Analysis of Feature Engineering for Predictive Modeling: Experiment Design and Methodology

 The techniques used to create each of these datasets are described in the following sections.
-The Python source code for these experiments can be downloaded from the author's GitHub page \cite{jeffpapers}.
+The Python source code for these experiments can be downloaded from the author's GitHub page \cite{jeffpapers} or Kaggle \cite{jeff_kaggle}.